Some say that emails are old-school. Some expect emails to die soon. Some are annoyed every time they get another marketing email in their inbox.

-And the last but not least: 55 percent of email opens happens on mobile devices.
+And the last but not least: 42% of email is now opened on a mobile device.
 As a result, it’s become crucial to beat sluggish internet speed and mobile limitations by keeping emails small in size.
 The majority of marketers agree that email with media content should be around 100KB.

 Digital marketers are always chasing something extraordinary to draw attention to their emails.
 Using personalized GIFs and videos in emails is today’s upbeat trend in online marketing.
 Everyone is buzzing about it for a reason: GIFs and videos can serve business goals whatever they are.